sdmg15/Java-design-patterns/README.md

 ```

-while implementing this pattern, there are two approaches : one that deals with inheritance and another one that deals with Composition.Note that they are almost the same thus, here we'll deal with one with inheritance.
+while implementing this pattern, there are two approaches : one that deals with inheritance and another one that deals with Composition.
+Note that they are almost the same thus, here we'll deal with one with inheritance.
 Let's implement out adapter  class !

 ```java